-They were also more alert during the evenings and less alert in the morning compared to when they read the printed book.
+They were also more alert during the evenings and less alert in the morning compared with when they read the printed book.
 Such results suggest that e-books could have a negative impact on sleep.

-18. Taking melatonin
+18. Take melatonin

-19. Using a comfortable bed
+19. Use a comfortable bed

-In a recent survey by the National Sleep Foundation, 9 out of 10 respondents reported that their mattress was essential to their sleep.
 Investing in a comfortable mattress could have a positive impact on sleep quality.

-21. Avoiding excessive alcohol consumption
+21. Avoid excessive alcohol consumption